 Each of the ethical clothing brands for men offers alternative apparel to the fast fashion industry.

 They have all completed a comprehensive questionnaire about their ethical standards from workers in the supply chain to sustainable materials.
 This means you can be rest assured they are eco friendly and enjoy their high quality offerings.

-The best mens ethical clothing brands in the UK
+The best mens ethical clothing brands available in the UK

 Rapanui are an all-round cool brand for lovers of the great outdoors.
 Even Sir David Attenborough gives the brand his seal of approval.
 Plus, adventurer Sir Ranulph Fiennes wore a Rapanui hoodie to the Antarctic.

 They power their UK factory using renewables.
-They work with a factory in southern India that is powered by wind and solar energy.
+Also, they work with a factory in southern India that is powered by wind and solar energy.
 They even have a closed-loop water system for dyeing clothes that filters water so well it’s pure enough to drink.

 Brothers We Stand